 19 STOPPING THE TASK

 See NZHGPA Paragliding Competition Rules.
-For clarification the Task is considered Cancelled if less than 50% of pilots have taken off and if it is more than 50% and the validation criteria met then the task is considered Stopped for the purposes of this rule.

 20 Pilot Reporting of Safety

 All pilots have the responsibility to monitor the flying conditions and should report to the Competition Director directly or through the team leaders when conditions become unsafe on course.
 To avoid confusion this should be done using the format